From Tariffs to F-35: The India-US Strategic Rift

 Geopolitical and Economic Implications:

-Economically, the 25% tariff threatens India's export-driven sector, such as textiles and pharmaceuticals.
+The 25% tariff economically threatens India’s export-driven sector, such as textiles and pharmaceuticals.
 The rupee fell 0.4% to 87.7375 per dollar, and the NSE Nifty 50 Index dropped 0.5% following the announcement.
-Commerce Minister Piyush Goyal has emphasised that India will engage with exporters to assess the tariff's impact and take "all necessary steps to secure national interest "India's commitment to ongoing trade talks, with U.S. negotiators expected in August 2025, suggests a desire to avoid escalation.
+Commerce Minister Piyush Goyal has emphasised that India will engage with exporters to assess the tariff’s impact and take “all necessary steps to secure national interest.
+“India’s commitment to ongoing trade talks, with U.S. negotiators expected in August 2025, suggests a desire to avoid escalation.

-Geopolitically, India's pivot toward Russia and other partners underscore its commitment to strategic autonomy.
-By diversifying its defence procurement and strengthening domestic capabilities, India aims to maintain flexibility in a multipolar world.
-However, this approach risks alienating the U.S., which views India as a critical counterweight to China.
+India’s pivot toward Russia and other geopolitical partners underscores its commitment to strategic autonomy.
+India aims to maintain flexibility in a multipolar world by diversifying its defense procurement and strengthening domestic capabilities.
+However, this approach risks alienating the UUS, which views India as a critical counterweight to China.

-The updated tariff list, effective seven days from the executive order's issue in July, adjusts rates on over 80 nations and territories.
-While India faces a steady 25% levy, Pakistan's tariff drops from 29% to 19% and Bangladesh’s plunges from 35% to 20% — following what officials describe as a bilateral deal with Washington.
+Effective seven days after the executive order was issued in July, the updated tariff list adjusts rates on over 80 nations and territories.
+While India faces a steady 25% levy, Pakistan’s tariff drops from 29% to 19%, and Bangladesh’s plunges from 35% to 20% — following what officials describe as a bilateral deal with Washington.

 The move is a part of a broader recalibration under the Trump administration’s “fair trade” agenda, with tariff levels now pegged to existing trade dynamics and perceived market access barriers.